intel-iot-devkit/shopper-mood-monitor-cpp/README.md

     export MQTT_CLIENT_ID=shelf1337
 ```

-If you want to monitor the MQTT messages sent to your local server, and you have the `mosquitto` client utilities installed, you can run the following command:
+If you want to monitor the MQTT messages sent to your local server, and you have the `mosquitto` client utilities installed, you can run the following command on a new terminal while the application is running:
 ```
 mosquitto_sub -t 'retail/traffic'
 ```